-Students who register to FIU departments where the medium of instruction is English are required to take the Oxford Online Test at the beginning of the academic semester.
-Successful students gain the chance to continue to the Faculties, and enrol in courses offered in their registered programs.
-Students who are under level B1+ are placed into IED programs for one or two semesters according to their levels as determined by the exam, which are: Beginner, Elementary, Pre-intermediate, Intermediate.
+Students who register to FIU departments where the medium of instruction is English are required to take the English Placement and Proficiency Exam at the beginning of the academic semester.
+Successful students gain the chance to continue to the Faculties/Schools, and enrol in courses offered in their registered programs.
+Students who are under level B1 are placed into IED courses for one or two semesters according to their levels as determined by the exam, which are: Beginner, Elementary, Pre-intermediate, Intermediate.

-EXEMPTIONS FROM THE ENGLISH PROFICIENCY AND PLACEMENT EXAM
+EXEMPTIONS FROM THE ENGLISH PLACEMENT and PROFICIENCY EXAM

 Students meeting the minimum FIU requirements below may qualify for exemption from the FIU English Proficiency and Placement Exam.